 We like roasting two different kinds of potatoes in the oven and giving it a Mediterranean flavor by sprinkling them with a Tuscany seasoning.
 It's fast and easy to make -- you don't peel the potatoes, just wedge them, coat them with extra-virgin olive oil and season them with your favorite seasoning.

 The potatoes roast as we prepare the rest of the meal.
 The fishing may have been a disappointment but our Grilled Pork Chops and Roasted Potatoes were a big success. 🙂

 - 2 Sweet potatoes

-- 1 tbsp Tuscany seasoning -- or something similar
+- 1 tablespoon Tuscany seasoning -- or something similar

-- 1 tsp Salt and pepper to taste
+- 1 teaspoon Salt and pepper to taste

-- 3 tbsp Parmesan Cheese sprinkled on top
+- 3 tablespoon Parmesan Cheese sprinkled on top

 - Preheat oven 400 F.

 - Line a large baking sheet with aluminum foil and spray it with vegetable spray.

 - Put the wedges in a large bowl and coat the potatoes with extra-virgin olive oil